miladrahimi/phprouter/README.md

 # PhpRouter

-PhpRouter is a powerful, lightweight, and very fast HTTP URL router for PHP projects.
+PhpRouter is a full-featured yet very fast HTTP URL router for PHP projects.

 Some of the provided features:
 * Route parameters